 Why and How Photographing Gelada Monkeys In Ethiopia

-We spent several days in Ethiopia photographing some of them.
-We have never felt such closeness to an animal.
-While we were photographing gelada, we had the most intense experience that we have had in wildlife photography.
+I spent several days in Ethiopia photographing some of them.
+I have never felt such closeness to an animal.
+While I was photographing gelada, I had the most intense experience that I have had in wildlife photography.

 The gelada is only found in Ethiopia.
 The last census indicates a population of about 50,000 individuals.
 These monkeys live high in the cliffs where they hide at night to avoid predators.
 Photographing them is difficult because their dwelling places are not easy to access.
 They are quite rare and rather timid, especially in the presence of their young.